jteed/RepData_PeerAssessment1/PA1_template.md

 ```

-The interval across all days which contains the maximum average number of steps is *`r interval`*.
+The interval across all days which contains the maximum average number of steps is *835*.

-The value of the average number of steps taken during that interval (across all days) is *`r maxVal`*.
+The value of the average number of steps taken during that interval (across all days) is *206*.

 ## Imputing missing values